Ear buds can lead to ear pimples treated with Spot Check Acne Patches by SLMD Skincare

 3 minute read

-According to dermatologist Dr. Sandra Lee (aka Dr. Pimple Popper), ear pimples are perfectly normal — particularly if you’ve been leaving them out of your self-care routine.
-Here’s what can cause them, and how to take care of them like a pro when they pop up.
+According to dermatologist and SLMD Skincare founder Dr. Sandra Lee (aka Dr. Pimple Popper), getting pimples on your ears is perfectly normal — particularly if you’ve been leaving them out of your skincare routine.
+Here’s what can cause ear breakouts, and how to treat them like a pro when they pop up.

-On top of that, your ears are producing wax, which can also get trapped inside pores and cause acne.
-Pimples can pop up anywhere around the ear, including the earlobe, the concha (the hollow part around the hole) and the ear canal itself.
+On top of that, your ears produce wax, which can get trapped inside pores and cause acne.
+Pimples can pop up anywhere around the ear, including the earlobe, the concha (the hollow part around the hole) and even inside the ear canal itself.

 Typically, the skin on your ears is adept at keeping itself acne-free.
 Here’s what can go wrong — and how to fix it: